 NVIDIA GeForce RTX 3080 Founders Edition English Review – New performance levels at lower costs

 The wait is over and the embargo for the NVIDIA GeForce RTX 3080 Founders Edition review has been lifted.
-This way, we can publish the information we have been able to collect in just two days of non-stop testing.
-NVIDIA has initially announced three video cards using its new architecture, AMPERE and the RTX 3080 is the first to go to market.
+Now we can publish the information we have been able to collect in just two days of non-stop testing.
+NVIDIA has initially announced three video cards using its new architecture, AMPERE, and the RTX 3080 is the first product to be available.

 This release marks a milestone for our portal, as we have revamped our graphics card benchmarking system and updated our game list to accommodate more modern titles.

 The hype for the new NVIDIA video cards is quite high, and as the title suggests, what surprises does the new green company’s flagship have in store for us?
 Which, by the way, has made the acquisition of ARM official.

 On this occasion, Luis Padilla (rush) has been responsible for the technical section, and he will explain the new architecture AMPERE, and what new features bring the new graphics from NVIDIA.
 After this, we will continue with the testing I have prepared (benchmarks), with their respective final analysis.

 The NVIDIA GeForce RTX 3080 Founders Edition has come out fresh from Jensen’s kitchen and has been sampled to us for this review.

 NVIDIA GeForce RTX 3080 – AMPERE and RTX “RELOADED”

 For the “green company”, the NVIDIA GeForce RTX 3080 represents a new stage in the consumer graphics card segment, where it has enjoyed a comfortable position in the performance segment of the market in recent years.
 For Jensen Huang’s company there were two major challenges in this generation.